Spike (Australia)

 Spike was an Australian pay television channel owned by ViacomCBS Networks UK & Australia.
 It launched on 1 July 2016 on Fetch TV and was exclusive to that service.
 A localised version of the U.S. channel of the same name, it primarily aired entertainment programming geared towards a male audience, including import dramas, programming from its former U.S. counterpart, and mixed martial arts.

+On 15 February 2018, Spike was made available in HD.

-The channel was closed on 27 February 2022 with no replacement; most of its programming had already transitioned to the domestic version of Paramount+ in the months prior.
+The channel was closed on 27 February 2022 with no replacement; most of its programming had already transitioned and moved to the domestic version of Paramount+ in the months prior.